itext/itext-java/CONTRIBUTING.md

 ## <a name="rules">Coding Rules</a>
 To ensure consistency throughout the source code, keep these rules in mind as you are working:

+* All Java code **must** be Java 7.
+Sorry, no lambda expressions or other Java 8 language features.
 * All features or bug fixes **must be tested** by one or more [unit tests][unit-testing].
 * All public API methods **must be documented** with JavaDoc.
 To see how we document our APIs, please check out the existing [javadocs][javadocs].